SpeccyX 3.5" - ZX Spectrum Next Handheld

 Here it Is!

 As before I used a Makerbot Replicator 2 to create the initial prints and then used Shapeways Premium Versatile Plastic service.
-Although I've used Shapeways a lot in the past, the prices have gone up quite a lot recently and the wait times for completed orders has increased at the same time, so I'll be on the lookout for other 3D printing services for future projects.
+Although I've used Shapeways a lot in the past, the prices have gone up quite a lot recently, and the wait times for completed orders have increased at the same time, so I'll be on the lookout for other 3D printing services for future projects.

 The finished 3.5